Research Laboratory of Ruben Cloete

 Manuscript in preparation.

-6. The identification and characterization of DNA aptamers for application in diagnosis of infectious diseases
+6. The identification and characterisation of DNA aptamers for application in diagnosis of infectious diseases

 Collaborating Parties: